On the Severi problem in arbitrary characteristic: Abstract

 \section{Abstract}

-We show that Severi varieties parametrizing irreducible reduced planar curves of given degree and geometric genus are either empty or irreducible in any characteristic.
-As a consequence, we generalize Zariski's theorem to positive characteristic and show that a general reduced planar curve of given geometric genus is nodal.
-As a byproduct, we obtain the first proof of the irreducibility of the moduli space of smooth projective curves of given genus in positive characteristic, that does not involve a reduction to the characteristic zero case.
+In this paper we show that Severi varieties parameterizing irreducible reduced planar curves of given degree and geometric genus are either empty or irreducible in any characteristic.
+Following Severi's original idea, this gives a new proof for the irreducibility of the moduli space of smooth projective curves of given genus in positive characteristic.
+It is the first one that does not involve a reduction to the characteristic zero case.
+As a further consequence, we generalize Zariski’s theorem to positive characteristic and show that a general reduced planar curve of given geometric genus is nodal.